wikimedia/operations-software-netbox-reports/README.md

 `reports/management.py`: Tests the status of management console ports.
 `reports/oldhardware.py`: Tests the age of hardware based on the `purchase_date` custom field.
 `reports/puppetdb.py`: Tests the parity between Netbox and PuppetDB for various fields such as serial numbers.
+`reports/accounting.py`: Tests the consistency of Netbox data and asset information in a Google Sheet spreadsheet as maintained by Wikimedia Foundation's accounting department.

 # Conventions and Contributing #